 Why your loan approval may not be worth the paper it is written on.

-Prompted by pressure from the Australian Prudential Regulatory Authority (APRA) to limit property investment growth to 10 per cent per annum, the banks have announced new lending policies which will make it just a little tougher for investors to source a property loan.
+Prompted by historic pressure from the Australian Prudential Regulatory Authority (APRA) to limit property investment growth to 10 per cent per annum, the banks have announced new lending policies which will make it tougher for investors to source a property loan.

 All banks have announced different policies, but here are some examples of what has happened